whitewolf031/whitewolf031/README.md

 ## 👨‍💻 About Me

-I'm a **DevOps Engineer & Backend Developer** passionate about building reliable infrastructure, automating development workflows, and developing scalable backend applications.
+I'm a **DevOps Engineer** passionate about building reliable infrastructure, automating development workflows, and developing scalable backend applications.

 My main focus is on: